wildabeast/appmaker/readme.md

 You'd then want to update the files tool.js and tool.space with the name you chose.

-You could also create an tool manually by replicating the basic skeleton like this:
+You could also create a tool manually by replicating the basic skeleton like this:

 ```